Events

 Fall Color Festival

-With the annual Fall Color Festival, The Morton Arboretum offers seasonal events and attractions to celebrate a time of transformation.
-Visit the Fall Color Festival Concessions tent in Arbor Court for apple cider doughnuts and other treats that are only available this time of year.
+During the monthlong Fall Color Festival in October, The Morton Arboretum offers seasonal events and attractions to celebrate this time of transformation in the natural world.
+Visit on weekends for the Fall Color Festival Concessions tent in Arbor Court, offering apple cider doughnuts and other treats that are only available this time of year.

 Vivid Creatures